SAP-samples/teched2025-DA267/exercises/ex0_setup/README.md

 - [SAP Analytics Cloud](https://trial-bdc-sac-3.eu10.sapanalytics.cloud/sap/fpa/ui/app.html#/home)
 - [SAP Datasphere](https://trial-bdc-datasphere-3.eu10.hcs.cloud.sap/dwaas-core/index.html)

+## Log-in
+User/mail: Your email address to log on is tac007647u**xx**@sapexperienceacademy.com.
+Fill xx with your user number that you find on your PC; e.g., TAC007647U01.
+Password: ObyGnrAfdz1!

 ## SAP Datasphere
 ### Space set-up
 A space is available and assigned for each participant couple.
 The space name is TAC007647Uxx (fill xx with your user number that you find on your PC; e.g., TAC007647U01).